The role of higher derivative bulk scalar in stabilizing a warped spacetime: General Issues

 In order to have an extremum for $V_{eff}$ at some value of $r_c$, the right hand side of Eq.(\ref{minimum}) must vanish at that (stable) value of $r_c$.
-This in turn implies that the stability of the model crucially depends upon $F_{XX}$, i.e., the second derivative of $F(X,\phi)$ with respect to $X = \pr_A {\phi} \pr^A {\phi}$, evaluated at the stable value of $r_c$.
-So irrespective of the form of the potential, stability can be achieved depending upon the co-efficient of the first higher order kinetic term of the bulk scalar field $\phi$.

-Now, before proceeding to find the general solution of the above set of field equations, we take into account the following limiting cases:
+This immediately implies that the value $A''(y)$ must be positive and equals to the value of $4 A'(y)^2$ at $y = r_c$.
+Thus for different classes of back-reacted solutions for the warp factor for different bulk scalar actions, the above condition determines the corresponding stable value of the modulus $r_c$.